Co1lin/iSnake/README.md

 The program for macOS is "iSnake.app", in "iSnake.app.zip".

 The file "logo.snake" is a saved game file, with the snake, food, and obstacles organized  in a special shape which reads "iSnake" as the picture above.
-You can load this file to the game and play it!
+You can load this file in the game and play it!

 ## Design Document